Analysis | 19 aides, allies and even family members who have spoken against Trump

 Position: Director of HHS’s Biomedical Advanced Research and Development Authority

-What he said: Filed a whistleblower complaint and testified that “lives were lost” because the administration lacked a coherent coronavirus plan on things such as masks.
+What he said: He filed a whistleblower complaint and testified that “lives were lost” because the administration lacked a coherent coronavirus plan on things such as masks.
 He also said political pressure was applied to promote unproven treatments.

 Why it’s significant: He was one of the first internal voices to speak out against the administration’s coronavirus response, and he has been one of the administration’s leading vaccine experts.